 For major cycling trips, it’s best to have a bike you’re familiar with, so consider bringing your own rather than buying on arrival.
 If coming from outside Europe, ask about the airline’s policy on transporting bikes before buying your ticket.

 From the UK to the Continent, Eurostar (the train service through the Channel Tunnel) charges £30 to send a semidismantled bike as registered luggage with you.
 Book ahead.
-You can also transport your bicycle with you on Eurotunnel through the Channel Tunnel for around £20.
-With a bit of tinkering and dismantling (eg removing wheels), you might be able to get your bike into a bag or sack and take it on a train as hand luggage.
+With a bit of tinkering and dismantling (eg removing wheels), you can put your bike into a bag or sack and take it on a Eurostar train as hand luggage if it measures less than 85cm.

 Alternatively, the European Bike Express (www.bike-express.co.uk) is a UK-based coach service where cyclists can travel with their bicycles to various drop-off and pick-up points in France and northern Spain.